michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Project theme:** Primitives

 Primitives are simple starting points.
 These are objects that act as elements with which you can arrange into more complex designs, or upon which details and complexity can be embedded.
 Primitives typically begin without context or meaning.
 Only through the manipulation, recombination, subtraction, and transformation of primitive elements is meaning and context constructed, either through the performance of these actions or within the end result of these actions.
 If we consider the idea that a primitive does not need to physically exist (existing but without a body), then primitives can act as conceptual building blocks, with which larger ideas can be constructed.
 For this project, I would like you to imagine physical or conceptual building blocks.

+You will also critically reflect on your work and the project theme in a 150 word work statement.

+A successful project will demonstrate understanding and mastery of 3D tools and processes, application of [formal design principles](https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf), attention to detail and composition, and lead to discussion about your work during a critique.

 ### Project models (Choose one)